johnnyflame/Epettommy/README.md

 Test cases can be found under "Unit Tests".

-To run the smart watch emulator, first compile and build all files, then run index.html under Site Root.
+To run the smart watch emulator, first compile and build all files (gulp build), then run index.html under Site Root.